Ratimon/redprint-forge/CONTRIBUTING.md

 DONT forget to add secret env `NPM_AUTH_TOKEN` at [repo](https://github.com/Ratimon/solid-grinder/settings/secrets/actions)

 ### Config the Remapping

-We use different remapping.txt for different context
+We use different `remapping.txt` for different context:

+- For internal dev, we use from [our repo](./remappings.txt)

 ```txt
 @redprint-core/=src/